KitBaroness/fake-id-solana-program/cli/Readme.md

 	ts-node src/index.ts update_config -k ./id.json -i ./info.json -c <config address>
 ```

-You can get config account address( for example, F5DPS9gkCVEus9DgZ5vJwCw6ECwEjR7WBSEJgVRgtCj2)
+You can get config account address (example: F5DPS9gkCVEus9DgZ5vJwCw6ECwEjR7WBSEJgVRgtCj2)

 In Info.json, we need some values like :

 ```
-maxNumberOfLines : in our case, this value will be 1000
+maxNumberOfLines: in our case, there is no limit

-symbol : collection symbol
+symbol: collection symbol

-creator : creator wallet
+creator: creator wallet

-sellerFee : 0 ~ 10000 (the same as metadata sellerFee)
+sellerFee: 0 ~ 10000 (the same as metadata sellerFee)

 ```